-If you are not familiar with the rules of writing, you should consult a writing manual or seek support from the PSU Writing Center or a writing tutor.
+If you are not familiar with the rules of academic writing, you should consult a writing manual or seek support from the PSU Writing Center or a tutor.
 Here is a good online resource you may use - https://owl.english.purdue.edu/owl/resource/679/01/.

-I expect you to submit work that is appropriate for a 300-level college course.
-While content should be our main focus, I will not accept any form of plagiarism.
+I expect you to submit work that is appropriate for 300-level college course.
+While content should be our main focus, I cannot accept any form of plagiarism.
+If your writing skills are deficient, you may be referred to the PSU Writing Center before you are given credit for your written work.
+I will notify you by D2L email if this applies to you.